mrheinen/lophiid/README.md

 - Automatic tagging of requests and attacks to help triage
 - Automatically collects malware
 - Direct integration with VirusTotal
-- Ratelimiting
+- Ratelimiting / DoS protection
-- Exporting of rules
+- Exporting of rules for sharing with the community
+- Extensive metrics for prometheus/grafana
 - Highly customizable

 Running lophiid is already very interesting and you'll collect a lot of threat